-Many music fans will tell you that you can learn all of the theory you need by listening to prog rock.
+Many music fans will tell you that you can learn all of the theory basics you need by listening to prog rock.
+I would nominate XTC for that mantle, too.
 Though this band would not for a second be considered lords of prog rock, the music of XTC appeared all over my DIS project.
 Well-timed key changes, experiments in meter, measures of 7/8 thrown in various songs all qualify them as important artists to study as we search for teachable theory moments in popular music.
 They have historicially been one of my favorite bands, as they are for many music lovers, but their reputation seems to be lacking among younger listeners.
 This is a shame.
 In a classroom rock band setting, this song is a workout and a real way to stretch students' chops and understanding of meter.

 "English Roundabout" - XTC